How to Write a Synopsis - Easy Steps and Format Guide

 - It must convey the narrative arc, problems, plot, characters’ motivations, actions, and the ending.

 Common Pitfalls to Avoid While Writing a Synopsis

-Here are some common mistakes that you should avoid while writing synopses:
+Here are some common mistakes that you should avoid while writing a synopses:

 - Do not ignore the word count and other writing requirements specified by the agents.

-- Never go into detail about the setting of the event.
+- Never get into the details about the setting of the event.

 - Discuss a character briefly instead of going into unnecessary details.